wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-20-21-15-35.png) 14:18

 _That is because it is looking for a function called `FaceDetector`.
 The way we can solve that is to say `const faceDetector = new window.FaceDetector()`.
-That is fine to do (Wes told us not to do it in looping) here beause this FaceDetector API does not exist in NodeJS land._
+That is fine to do (Wes told us not to do it in looping) here because this FaceDetector API does not exist in NodeJS land._

 The next thing we need to do is write a function that populates the user's video.